Skip to content

 Key Takeaways

-If you are a commercial landlord and have a tenant who pays rent late or fails to pay rent, this is a breach of the lease.
-In this instance, you can charge your tenant interest for late rent payments.
-Nevertheless, it is always a good idea to discuss their reasons for late rent payments or rent arrears and see if you can reach an agreement.
-You may, however, need to resort to one of the rent recovery actions available to you, such as CRAR.
-Alternatively, you may wish to take legal action, which can be in the form of court proceedings.
-As a commercial landlord, you can also terminate the lease for rent arrears such as through forfeiture.
+If you are a commercial landlord with a tenant who pays rent late or fails to pay, this constitutes a breach of the lease.
+In such cases, you can charge your tenant interest on the late payments.
+However, it is always advisable to discuss the reasons for the late payment or rent arrears to see if an agreement can be reached.
+If necessary, you may need to take one of the rent recovery actions available, such as CRAR.
+Alternatively, you may choose to take legal action through court proceedings.
+As a landlord, you can also terminate the lease for rent arrears, such as through forfeiture.

 If you need help understanding rent arrears and rent payments in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
-So call us today on 0808 196 8584 or visit our membership page.
+For a low monthly fee, you will have unlimited access to solicitors to answer your questions and draft and review your documents.
+Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions